k4u5hik/astro-kaushik-blog/src/pages/about.md

 - Apartment Gardening
 - Composting and Permaculture
 - Watching Birds and Small Animals
-- DIY and Renovation, ancient tools and engineering
+- DIY, Renovation, Ancient tools and engineering
-- International foods, herbs and Spices
+- International foods, Herbs and Spices
 - Game of Thrones, LOTR
-- Reading classical literature
+- Reading classical literature, trawling through the journals and archives